adform/adform-tracking-android-sdk/README.md

 ![alt tag](screenshots/Screenshot 2014-10-03 13.19.17.png)

-# Custom Adform Tracking SDK implementations

-## Setting custom application name
-To set custom application name, use

-	AdformTrackingSdk.setAppName("CustomApp");

-To set custom application name for track point, use

-	TrackPoint trackPoint = new TrackPoint(12345);
-	trackPoint.setAppName("CustomAppName");
-## Setting section name
-To set section name for track point, use

-	TrackPoint trackPoint = new TrackPoint(12345);
-	trackPoint.setSectionName("CustomSection");

-## Setting custom events
-To send custom parameters first you need to create them.

-    Map<String, String> map = new HashMap();
-    map.put("var1", "Custom Value 1");
-    map.put("var2", "Custom Value 2");
-    map.put("var3", "Custom Value 3");

-To send them instantly after starting track, use

-	AdformTrackingSdk.setParameters(map);

-To send custom parameters with custom track point, use

-	TrackPoint trackPoint = new TrackPoint(12345);
-	trackPoint.setParameters(map);

-## Setting product variables
-To send product variables you need to create ProductItem object and set your product values.
+Also it is posible to send additional product variables information with tracking points.
+This feature is very useful in e-cmomerce apps.
+To do so you need to create 'ProductItem' object and set your product values.
 Then add that object to the trackpoint.

 	ProductItem productItem = new ProductItem();
-    productItem.setProductName("your_product_name");
-    productItem.setProductId("74");
-    productItem.setCategoryName("your_category_name");
-    ...
+    	productItem.setProductId("Product ID");
+        productItem.setProductName("Product name");
+        productItem.setCategoryId("Category ID");
+        productItem.setCategoryName("Category name");
+        productItem.setProductCount("Product count");
+        productItem.setProductSales("Product sales");
+        productItem.setWeight("Weight");
+        productItem.setStep("Step");
+        productItem.setCustom("Custom information");

-    TrackPoint trackPoint = new TrackPoint(12345);
+    TrackPoint trackPoint = new TrackPoint(Tracking_ID);
     trackPoint.addProductItem(productItem);

+# Custom Adform Tracking SDK implementations

 ## Enable/Disable tracking
 You can enable/disable tracking by calling `setEnabled(boolean)` method.